dripnasc/Ecommerce-BDDTesting/README.md

    - Valid Zip Code
 - Login was considered a Background of each Scenario.
 Therefore, if prefered to use another user, it will be needed:
    - Make sure a shipping address is added for this user
-   - change First Name, login and Password in Background statements.
+   - Change "Firstname", "Login" and "Password' in the following Background statement:
+     - Given I am logged with "Firstname" using login="Login" and password="Password"

 ###### How to Execute Test
 1. Install NPM and Node
 2. Access the repository folder via terminal, and:
  - To run all test at once: npm test
  - To run a specific feature: npm test features/feature_file_name
-  - To run Test Case 1 and Test Case 2: npm test features/buy_products.feature
-  - To run Test Case 3 : npm test features/remove_products_from_cart.feature